Debt Payoff Strategies7 min read

 Credit card APRs remain punishing for many borrowers even as other loan types stabilize.
 Pull every statement and note promotional rates expiring this year.
 A balance sitting at 0% until October behaves differently from one accruing 21% today—your strategy must reflect current and future rates, not last year's snapshot.

-1. Stabilize: Cover minimums on all accounts; build a $500–$1,000 buffer.
+1. Stabilize: Cover minimums on all accounts; build a $500–$1,000 buffer so emergencies do not push you back into revolving debt.

 4. Revisit quarterly: Update when rates reset, income changes, or accounts close.

 This blends math from debt avalanche vs snowball with the practical speed tactics in how to get out of debt fast.
+Write the framework at the top of your plan document so household members share the same rules.

 Tactics That Actually Move the Needle

 Align with income rhythm.
 Allocate bonuses and tax refunds to debt before discretionary spending.
 If your industry pays quarterly commissions, schedule extra payments those months.
+Windfalls that sit in checking for two weeks tend to disappear into lifestyle upgrades.

 What to Deprioritize